qilinz/Leetcode-Practice/Study-Plan/Algorithm/Algorithm-I/Day2-5-two-pointers.md

 ```

 ### Notes:
-(finally solve a two pointers problem by myself)

 The idea is that:
 - `while left < right` to make sure every item is only used once
 - check the sum of the min and the max